Walter Spencer Avis

 Walter Spencer Avis was one of the foremost Canadian linguists of his day.
 Throughout the 1950s to his death at age 60, Avis' mission has been described as "plant[ing] into the minds of his compatriots the notion of Canadian English (CanE) as related but different from other "Englishes"."
+In that sense, Avis was an early proponent of World Englishes, by looking at non-dominant standard forms, with Standard Canadian English in focus, in what would later be called a pluricentric model.

 Avis was the editor-in-chief of the first edition of the Dictionary of Canadianisms on Historical Principles.
 Born in Toronto in 1919, Avis belonged to the first generation of PhD-level trained linguists in Canada.
 He published as of 1950 in the areas of historical linguistics, dialectology, linguistic variation, Canadian English and the budding field of sociolinguistics.